Until Dawn: Plot

-Mike reunites with Sam just as the masked man appears before them and Ashley and Chris.
-The masked man reveals himself as Josh, who orchestrated the events at the lodge as revenge for his sisters' presumed deaths.
-He disclaims any responsibility for Jessica's death, but Mike has him bound in a shed to remain until the police arrive.
-At the lodge, Sam, Mike, Chris, Ashley, and, if she escaped the mines, Emily are confronted by the Stranger.
-The Stranger reveals that the creatures who kidnapped Jessica and attacked Matt and Emily are wendigos, former humans who became feral creatures after resorting to cannibalism during the 1952 cave-in.
-Chris and the Stranger travel to the shed to rescue Josh, but discover him missing, and the Stranger and possibly Chris are killed by a wendigo while attempting to return to the lodge.
-While perusing the Stranger's files, if Emily was bitten in her escape, she will admit to it, and Mike may choose to kill her to avoid contagion.
-Finally, Mike sets out for the sanatorium, believing the cable car key to be in Josh's possession; the others scramble after him, with Ashley and Chris possibly falling victim to a wendigo trap en route.
+Mike reunites with Sam just as the masked man reappears and reveals himself to be Josh, who orchestrated the events at the lodge as a revenge prank for his sisters' presumed deaths.
+Josh denies any involvement in Jessica's death, but Mike restrains him in a shed to await the police.
+Later, Sam, Mike, Chris, Ashley, and—if she survived her escape from the mines—Emily are confronted at the lodge by the Stranger.
+The Stranger reveals the creatures that abducted Jessica and attacked Matt and Emily are wendigos, former humans who became feral after resorting to cannibalism during the 1952 cave-in.
+Chris and the Stranger head to the shed to retrieve Josh but find him missing.
+On the way back, the Stranger, and potentially Chris, are killed by a wendigo.
+While perusing the Stranger's research, Emily—if she was bitten during her escape—reveals the injury; Mike may shoot her out of fear of infection.
+Believing Josh holds the key to the cable car, Mike heads to the sanatorium to retrieve it.
+The others follow, though Ashley and Chris may fall victim to a wendigo attack along the way.

-Sam and Mike discover Josh in the mines; his weakened mental state has caused him to hallucinate his sisters and his psychiatrist Dr. Alan Hill (Peter Stormare).
-Mike tries to lead Josh to safety, but they are separated when Josh is attacked by the wendigo.
-He is slain outright unless Sam discovered enough clues to determine the truth: the lead wendigo is Hannah, who turned after consuming Beth's corpse.
-If Jessica and/or Matt are still alive, they link up and attempt to escape through the mines while evading Hannah.
-Finally, Mike and Sam return to the lodge to seek refuge in the basement with the rest of the survivors, only to find it overrun by wendigos, including Hannah.
-When a fight between the wendigos causes a gas leak, Mike and Sam work together to destroy the lodge, leading to an explosion that kills Hannah, the remaining wendigos, and possibly some of the survivors.
+Sam and Mike find Josh in the mines, whose deteriorating mental state causes him to hallucinate his sisters and his psychiatrist, Dr. Alan Hill (Peter Stormare).
+Mike attempts to guide him to safety, but they are separated when a wendigo attacks Josh.
+He is killed unless Sam has uncovered enough clues to reveal the truth: the lead wendigo is Hannah, who survived her fall but transformed after consuming Beth's remains.
+If Jessica and/or Matt have survived, they regroup and attempt to escape the mines while evading Hannah.
+Mike and Sam return to the lodge and join the remaining survivors in the basement, but find it overrun by wendigos, including Hannah.
+When a fight between the wendigos causes a gas leak, Mike and Sam work together to ignite an explosion that destroys the lodge, killing Hannah, the other wendigos, and possibly some of the group.
 Following the explosion, rescue helicopters arrive to retrieve whoever has survived until dawn.

-In the ending credits, any surviving characters, excluding Josh, are interviewed by the police about the events on the mountain, where at least one of the characters will implore the police to search the mines.
-If he survives Hannah's attack, the trapped and isolated Josh turns to eating the Stranger's head and begins transforming into a wendigo.
+In the ending credits, any surviving characters, excluding Josh, are interviewed by the police about the events on the mountain; at least one survivor will urge the police to search the mines.
+If Josh survives Hannah's attack, the police later discover him eating the Stranger's head and transforming into a wendigo.
+In the remake, players can unlock two post-credits scenes depending on their choices.
+In the first, Josh, having survived the night, hears Dr. Hill's voice saying he hopes Josh finds redemption.
+The second scene, set years later in Los Angeles, follows a medicated Sam as she struggles to move on from the trauma, showing a bleeding scar on her arm and ending with an unknown voice at her door.